Resolution 4048 - Preliminary Plat - Lot 13 - Buffalo Head Addition #92RESOLUTION NO. 4048

 WHEREAS, the City Council of the City of Kalispell has

-reviewed the report of the Flathead Regional Development of f ice
+reviewed the report of the Flathead Regional Development Office

 and has found from the preliminary plat, and evidence, that the